-Where to eat before you play at Vivid Sydney.
+Where to eat and drink before you play at Vivid Sydney.

 Vivid Sydney commands more than a 5-minute walk to see the lights.

-A whole evening needs to be dedicated to its brilliant displays and interactive exhibitions.
+A whole evening, at least, needs to be dedicated to its brilliant displays and interactive exhibitions.
 So we wouldn't expect you to tackle it without some good grub in your belly.
 Lucky for you, neither do these guys.

-The hotspots outside of Sydney Harbour that are perfect for hangry Vivid attendees:
+The hotspots outside of Sydney Harbour that were perfect for hangry Vivid attendees:

 Wherever a festival is, food trucks will follow - and Vivid is no exception to the rule.
-For the 2017 festival, the best variety of food truck fare could be found around the Overseas Passenger Terminal (Cantina Movil has been flirting with this space lately), Circular Quay (Agape Organic) and Maritime Museum (Urban Pasta).
-They're some of our food truck favourites.
+For the festival, the best variety of food trucks tend to hang around the Overseas Passenger Terminal and Circular Quay.

 Vivid restaurants and bars

 You gotta love a restaurant that plays nice with events.
-These guys have jumped on the Vivid bandwagon once again for 2017 by offering spesh meals and extended hours to amp up your Vivid experience.
+These guys are jumping on the Vivid bandwagon once again by offering spesh meals and extended hours to amp up your Vivid experience.
 The best bit?
 Heaps of these places don't take reservations which means you can pop in and out whenever you like.

 The Hilton Sydney